Submissions

 Proposals should:

-• Discuss your previous experiences with editing or related activities that you will bring to the task of guest-editing.
+• Discuss your previous experiences with editing or related activities that you will bring to the task of guest-editing

-• If you plan to circulate a Call for Contributions, please include a draft of the call (350 word maximum).
+• Identify who you see as potential contributors, how many, and how they will be lined up (open call, curated invitations, etc.).
+If you plan to circulate a Call for Contributions, please include a draft of the call (350 word maximum).

 Contributors will:

-• Submit a short biography of maximum 100 words to accompany their contribution.
+• Submit a short biography of maximum 100 words

 Must include name, affiliation, email.